amsterdamtimemachine/amsterdam-in-motion-750/README.md

 ### Protest data

+> [!WARNING]
+> This dataset is a work in progress.
+The underlying spreadsheet should be treated as a living dataset: records, metadata, and classifications may be updated, corrected, or expanded over time.
+> It can also contain mistakes.
+In particular, protest dates may be imprecise because they currently depend on the date assigned to the archival image, not always the exact date of the protest event itself.

 The manifest generation script reads three sheets from `data/Amsterdam in Motion 750 - Data.xlsx`: `Protest`, `Foto_kopie`, and `Classificatie`.
 Only the columns below are used.

 | Sheet           | Column                         | Used for                                                                                                                                  |